subrat89/cmd-Quiz-Game/README.md

 # Installation
-Clone the repository (or download the code directly):
+Clone the repository (or download the code directly)

 Bash
 git clone <your-github-repo-link>